Cobra, baboon urine and more absurd edible aphrodisiacs to get you in the mood.

-Everyone's heard of the mystical powers of Spanish Fly, but what other wild and crazy aphrodisiac foods are out there?
+Everyone's heard of the mystical powers of Spanish Fly, but what other wild and crazy edible aphrodisiacs are out there?
 To get in the mood, would you drink cobra blood, or eat any number of animal penises?
 Frankly, it just seems easier to get some Viagra.
 But we thought we'd share some the shocking libido-boosters from all across the globe in case you change your mind.

-6. Rhino horns: okay, let's keep the "horny" jokes to a minimum, shall we?
+6. Rhino horns: OK, let's keep the "horny" jokes to a minimum, shall we?
 This rare and illegal aphrodisiac (endangered species, anybody?) is especially craved for by men in Africa suffering from impotency.

 7. Ambergris: Pretty name, disgusting source.
 This waxy substance comes from the digestive tract of sperm whales.
 Long used as a perfuming agent, certain Arabian texts also prescribe it for use in the bedroom.